 Information on Accreditation

 The London Clinical Psychology Residency Consortium was initially formed by a partnership of the London Health Sciences Centre, St. Joseph’s Health Care (London), Child and Parent Resource Institute (CPRI), and Vanier Children’s Services.
 That residency program had its first cohort of residents begin in 2008.
 The program expanded to include a new partnership with the Student Development Centre at Western University, and the first cohort of residents from this new five-member consortium beginning in 2012).
 In 2021 and 2022, due to staffing changes, two partners’ participation – Western University’s Mental Health, Health and Wellness and Vanier Children’s Mental Wellness – were placed on hiatus.
 Thus, for the 2023-2024 training year the Consortium consists of three partner agencies: LHSC, SJHC, and CPRI.

 The London Clinical Psychology Residency Consortium was first accredited as a Doctoral Internship Program in Clinical Psychology by the Canadian Psychological Association in 2009, and after our site visit in 2014 it was re-accredited for a 7-year term, from 2013-14 to 2020-21.
-The next accreditation site visit was recently completed in July 2021 and we look forward to the Accreditation Panel’s response.
+Our re-accreditation site visit was recently completed in July 2021 and we look forward to the Accreditation Panel’s response.

 Information on accreditation by the Canadian Psychological Association is available by contacting the following office: